 High risk diabetic patients usually receive some podiatry treatment from the NHS, but sometimes patients have concerns regarding foot care, and desire increased treatment and a longer treatment time than the NHS is able to provide.
 Patients with diabetes are very welcome, we are fully qualified to treat diabetics and can give you free diabetic neuropathy testing for your feet if we or you are concerned about loss of sensation.

 Receiving treatment privately through ourselves will not cause any problems with the NHS chiropody service.
 It is better to either put your mind at rest, or receive treatment from ourselves rather than let a problem get worse.
-Our qualifications are the same as those podiatrists in the NHS (Steve works for an NHS Trust as a podiatrist) so you can be confident of receiving first class care and support.
+Our qualifications are the same as those podiatrists in the NHS, so you can be confident of receiving first class care and support.
 It is our policy to work with the NHS chiropodists/podiatrists and the Doctors and we will, if we feel it is important, contact either party if we feel there is a need for NHS treatment for you.

 Some problems will keep recurring, for instance corns and callus (hard skin), depending on the cause (e.g. the way you are waking, unsuitable footwear, structural changes in your foot etc.).
 We always try to help you understand why you are getting a particular foot/ankle/leg problem and will offer advice as to how to minimise it recurring in the future.